-Winter doesn’t mean that you can’t have plants in your yard, however, like some plants, not all outdoor planters are robust enough to survive the winter if left outside.
+Winter doesn’t mean that you can’t have plants in your yard, however, like some plants, not all large outdoor planters are robust enough to survive the winter if left outside.

 Even though some pots are labelled by the manufacturer as being ‘frost-proof’, it's best to assume the materials are actually only ‘frost-proof’ in particularly mild temperature ranges and circumstances.
 Being by the Atlantic ocean, most of the British Isles including western parts of Scotland and England tend to be the windiest, yet mildest and wettest regions in the UK.

 An important way of protecting your outdoor planters is to give them a good clean, unless you plan for them to remain planted.
 If so, they should be entirely covered with bubble wrap to help insulate both the pot and the roots of the plant.
 If you plan on leaving your plant pots outside, use bricks, pot feet, or pieces of wood to keep them elevated off the ground.

 When choosing from different types of outdoor planters make sure that they are made of materials able to withstand freezing and thawing.
 At Getpotted.com online shop you can buy outdoor flower pots for your winter garden in the UK varying in price, size, shape, and colour.
 Always remember to flip empty containers over when not in use (drainage holes up).

 Planters made from modern substances, like fibreglass, fiberstone, and non-porous plastic composites can safely remain outside over winter.
 Fiberstone planters are made from a mix of limestone and fibreglass, which forms a material that looks like stone but weighs a fraction of the natural material.
 Fiberstone plant pots are highly resistant and will endure extremes in temperature throughout the year.